ajcwebdev/dash-transcripts/markdown_files/2024-01-22-2nd-update-on-js-web-wallet.md

 [36:11] And this is part of why I haven't completed it is instead of showing this, [36:16] I think you should have to reenter.
 Even if it's stored temporarily in the browser, [36:22] I think you should have to reenter your decryption password to see the recovery phrase.
 [36:27] At least that's where I stand.
-Maybe Ryan disagrees.
+Maybe Rion disagrees.
 [36:31] - Yeah, we'll talk about it later. - Yeah, this should show a couple different buttons [36:37] and that's what I'm planning to do that I wasn't able to get done before this presentation, [36:42] but it should show a backup key store so you can get just the key store.